nvrton/Programming-Project/README.md

 ## Installation
 1. Clone the repository by running git clone `https://github.com/nvrton/Programming-Project.git`

 ## Usage
-To start the virtual assistant, run python main.py in your terminal.
-This will open a command-line interface where you can interact with the virtual assistant.
+Once you have the repo installed, along with all moduels imported run the main.py file.

 ## The Nuclear Reactor Simulator has: